CS-433/project2_PINN_ACJ/README.md

 - EXP_transfer_learning : This folder contains the notebook and data that were used in the transfer learning experiment.
 This experiment involved taking a pre-trained PINN model and re-training it on a data set with an unknown stiffness coefficient.
 The aim was to extract the unknown stiffness value from the re-trained network, thereby using it as a parameter identification tool.
 The model state_dicts from the experiments are also provided for convenience.

+- project_2_report : the project's report in PDF format.

 # Team members
 This project was done in the scope of the course CS-433 Machine Learning by :
 *   `Jonathan Chuah`